Prescott—Russell—Cumberland: Election results

+Prescott—Russell—Cumberland

 Glengarry—Prescott—Russell

 Note: Conservative vote is compared to the total of the Canadian Alliance vote and Progressive Conservative vote in 2000 election.

 Note: Canadian Alliance vote is compared to the Reform vote in 1997 election.

 Glengarry—Prescott

 Note: Ralliement créditiste vote is compared to Social Credit vote in 1963 election.

 Note: NDP vote is compared to CCF vote in 1958 election.